Before starting and giving you some ideas on how to wake up every day at 6 a.m (o early, in general) I want to make a premise.

 I want to make this clear: don’t scare yourself out when you wake up.
 Don’t set a too loud alarm just because you think it’s gonna make you jump out of bed.
 Your body doesn’t like waking up like this!
 Instead, I suggest you use some more natural relaxing sounds.

-I personally use this app that allows you to create a customized phone alarm mixing together bird sounds.
+I personally use this app that allows you to create a customised phone alarm mixing together bird sounds.
 It’s so relaxing and makes me wake up in a good mood.

 Something that really helps me wake up early consistently every day is visualizing how my next day will be.
 I literally imagine the alarm ringing, I see myself opening my eyes, going to the bathroom, washing my face, brushing my teeth and so on.